galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > > The Qscore is around Q32.
 > > In case of PacBio CLR and Nanopore, it's around Q12 and close to Q31 for Illumina (NovaSeq 6000).
 > > ![Plot of Qscore between Illumina, PacBio and Nanopore](../../images/quality-control/qscore-illumina-pacbio-nanopore.png "Comparison of Qscore between Illumina, PacBio and Nanopore")
 > >
 > > Definition: Qscores is the average per-base error probability, expressed on the log (Phred) scale
 > {: .solution }
 >
 > What is the median, mean and N50?
 > > ### {% icon solution %} Solution
 > > The median, the mean read length and the N50 as well are close to 18,000bp.
-> > For PacBio HiFi reads, the majority of the reads are generally near this value as the library preparation include a size selection step.
+> > For PacBio HiFi reads, the majority of the reads are generally near this value as the library preparation includes a size selection step.
 > > For other technologies like PacBio CLR and Nanopore, it is larger and mostly depends on the quality of your DNA extraction.
 > {: .solution }
 {: .question}